RockhurstHS/STEAM-Blog/_posts/2017-02-12-Building-Engineers-from-the-ground-up.md

 excerpt: "Rockhurst is as much an institution to build bonds as it is to educate."
 ---

-The following reflection was written by Rockhurst junio Wyatt Pelton:
+The following reflection was written by Rockhurst junior Wyatt Pelton:

 <div class="flex-wrapper">
   <img src="/img/JE Dunn 4.JPG">